apeled/data-512-homework_2/README.md

 │   ├── politicians_with_ores_predictions.csv            # Data with ORES quality predictions for each article
 │   ├── population_by_country_AUG.2024.csv               # Source data of population statistics by country
 │   └── wp_politicians_by_country.csv                    # Final combined data with articles, quality scores, and population
+├── intermediate_files          # Folder containing the intermediate error/unmatched countries logs
-├── ores_errors_log.txt         # Log file with articles for which ORES scores couldn't be retrieved ├── wp_article_analysis.ipynb   # Jupyter notebook performing the analysis ├── wp_countries-no_match.txt   # List of countries not matched between the Wikipedia and population datasets
+│   ├── ores_errors_log.txt         # Log file with articles for which ORES scores couldn't be retrieved │   ├── wp_countries-no_match.txt   # List of countries not matched between the Wikipedia and population datasets ├── wp_article_analysis.ipynb   # Jupyter notebook performing the analysis
 ```

 ## Data Sources